Clinical / clinician educator

-Fellows may participate in clinical based research within the Norris Cotton Cancer Center and in other divisions or departments at Dartmouth-Hitchcock Medical Center.
+Fellows may participate in clinical-based research within the Norris Cotton Cancer Care Pavilion Lebanon and in other divisions or departments at Dartmouth Hitchcock Medical Center.

-Global Oncology is a rapidly growing academic field with unique research questions and clinical dilemmas.
+Global oncology is a rapidly growing academic field with unique research questions and clinical dilemmas.
 Fellows interested in a Global Oncology career path are required to have international experience in low resource settings prior to fellowship.
-Continuity clinics can be arranged at sites that have US Board certified Hematology-Oncologists on site.
+Continuity clinics can be arranged at sites that have American board-certified hematology-oncologists on site.

-Fellows not on a Global Oncology career track can participate in up to two month-long global oncology electives in the second and third years of fellowship.
+Fellows not on a Global Oncology career track can participate in up to 2 month-long global oncology electives in the second and third years of fellowship.